thoughtbot/superglue/README.md

 # Breezy
 [![Build Status](https://travis-ci.org/jho406/Breezy.svg?branch=master)](https://travis-ci.org/jho406/Breezy)

-Frontend work in React and Redux doesn't need to be tedious.
+Frontend work in React and Redux doesn't have to be tedious.
 Breezy brings the productivity and happiness of vanilla Rails to your multi or single page React and Redux Application.

 Breezy saves you time by shipping with an opinionated state shape for your Redux store, a set of thunks and selectors that work nicely with most usecases, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.

 ## Features
 1. **A vanilla Rails workflow.** Breezy lets you use a classic multi-page workflow and still get all the benefits of React and Redux.
 2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes/controllers/serializers/tests for your REST-ful API?
 With Breezy, [you don't need to!](#how-does-it-work)
 3. **All your resources in a single request** Classic multi-page applications already achieves this.
 Breezy just enhances your vanilla Rails workflow to make it work for React and Redux.
-You do not need GraphQL.
 4. **Less Javascript.** Go ahead and use your `link_to` helpers.
 Use your i18n helpers!
 5. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!
 6. **No Javascript Router** You do not need a javascript router for SPA functionality.
 Breezy uses lessons learned from `Turbolinks` and just re-uses the client facing Rails routes.